imbo/imbo/docs/usage/api.rst

 Access control
 ~~~~~~~~~~~~~~

-The access control for the stats endpoint is controlled by an event listener, which is enabled per default, and only allows connections from ``127.0.0.1``.
+The access control for the stats endpoint is controlled by an event listener, which is enabled per default, and only allows connections from ``127.0.0.1`` (IPv4) and ``::1`` (IPv6).
 Read more about how to configure this event listener in the :ref:`Stats access event listener <stats-access-event-listener>` section.

 Custom statistics
 ~~~~~~~~~~~~~~~~~